Docker + WordPress Setup

-For the rest of the tutorial, I’m assuming you are familiar with Terminal and have a favorite code editor.
-Though I’ll write out the Terminal commands explicitly just in case because tutorials that assume common knowledge on crucial steps are highly frustrating.
+For the rest of the tutorial I’m assuming you have some familiarity with Terminal and have a favorite code editor.
+However, I’ll still call out the Terminal commands explicitly to do my best to make sure no one gets lost along the way.

 Open your code editor, create a blank file named docker-compose.yml and save it in the directory you created in Section 3.
 This is the file Docker will use to set up WordPress and the MySQL database.

 Open Terminal.
 When you start Terminal the blank screen will likely be in your home directory.
 Just in case type the command below and hit ‘return’:

 cd command means “change directory” and the tilde is a shortcut to the home directory.
 So now you’re located in your home directory.
-Next we need to navigate to the directory we created in step 3.
+Next we need to navigate to the directory we created in Section 3.
 For me, I type:

 Once there, type

 ls and you should see your docker-compose.yml file.

 Now let’s add some instructions to create our WordPress setup.
 In your code editor, paste the following in your

 docker-compose.yml file and save it.